camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/19-get-task-attachments.html.md

   <tr>
     <td>type</td>
     <td>String</td>
     <td>Indication of the type of content that this attachment refers to.
-Can be mime type or any other indication.</td>
+Can be MIME type or any other indication.</td>
   </tr>
   <tr>
     <td>url</td>